Welcome to Apple Tree Lane Bed & Breakfast

 A complimentary glass of wine or soft drink is offered at check-in and we are happy to help you at that time to learn more about the area, and hear recommendations of what and where to go as you plan your next day's activities in the Waupaca, WI area!
 In the morning, awake to the aroma of freshly brewed coffee and tea.
 Enjoy in the Parlor, or on the covered porch, while awaiting a delicious breakfast served in the dining room.

-Breakfast in your room, on the covered porch or on the go is also available by request.
+Breakfast in your room (suite rooms only), on the covered porch or on the go is also available by request.
 We are happy to accommodate special dietary requests; please notify us upon reservation.
 It is only fitting for the Apple Tree Lane Bed & Breakfast to have the house specialty be apple pecan baked oven pancakes and apple strudel muffins.
 The creme brulee french toast and the banana split bread rival for the favorites of the house, however!
 A small guest refrigerator is filled with complimentary beverages, and there is a small microwave (perfect for popcorn to have for your movie?!)
 The coffee bar with Keurig machine and electric tea kettle is ready 24/7 for your favorite beverage.
 You also just might find delicious goodies waiting for you on the buffet.

 We are Travel Green Wisconsin Certified